The 5 Best USA-Made Frying pans (2026 Reviews)

 However, since cast iron is heavier, this skillet weighs more than stainless steel skillets, and it can rust if not maintained properly.

-Available at Walmart ($25), and on Amazon ($29)
+Available on Amazon ($35)

-4. Viking – The Only USA-Made Nonstick Pan
+4. Viking – a USA-Made Nonstick Pan

 The 5 plies include an 18/10 Stainless Interior, a 3-ply Aluminum core, and a Magnetic Stainless Exterior, with the Eterna nonstick coating (PFOA free) for easy cleaning and reduction of oil used in the cooking.

-The American-made professional line is safe for all cooktops including induction, oven, and grill – up to 500 F.
+The American-made professional line is safe for all cooktops, including induction, oven, and grill, up to 500°F.

 Here’s their most popular nonstick skillet from the 5-ply professional line: